 Many young players have a habit of doing one of two things after receiving the ball – either they take off without looking at what’s around them, or they just kick it without looking at what is around them.
 By trying to implement La Pausa, players will be more meticulous in their decision making and are encouraged to scan the field before making the best course of action in possession.
 Patience can be a very crucial skill for a player to have.
 It’s different from a lack of urgency and it needs to be done at the right moment.
 There is a time and place for this skill to occur and players hardly ever pull this kind of skill off in their own half.

 La Pausa doesn’t even necessarily have to refer to slowing down, but can instead be used as a method of waiting for the right moment to pass.
-By delaying a pass, players can often give themselves optimal thinking time and as mentioned many times, draw defenders toward them thus creating space for others.
+When they have space to do so, players can often give themselves optimal thinking time and draw defenders toward them by delaying a pass.
 In the below example, Xavi is very clever in waiting for exactly the right moment to pass into his winger – Pedro, leading to a goal.